-34. The workload of the Planning Service in terms of planning applications registered has been steadily increasing over the last few years ranging from 1304 in 2015-16 and a slight decrease to 1208 in 2016-17 and 1101 in 2017-18.
-Despite the minor fluctuation the workload for the Development Management Officers has therefore remained steady throughout.
+- 36. The workload of the Planning Service in terms of planning applications registered has been steadily increasing over the last few years ranging from 1304 in 2015-16 and remaining relatively constant through to 2018/19 when 1171 applications were registered.
+The workload for the Development Management Officers has therefore remained steady throughout. - 37.
+There have been major applications in Gwynedd in recent years and more recently these have included:

-- 35. There have been some major applications in Gwynedd during the period between 2012 and 2018.
-More recently these have included: - Redevelopment of Bangor University Campus.
-Pre-application discussions are ongoing regarding future projects and a development team approach to the proposed Science and Technology Quarter, with enabling development having already been implemented. - Numerous housing schemes have been granted, a large percentage of which have been proposals brought forward by RSL's thus contributing positively to the availability of affordable housing in the County and the provision of extra-care housing. - Several large scale schemes have been approved such as new schools, a new poultry unit, an electrical sub-station and several large scale extensions or refurbishments to existing business uses. - 36.
-There has been continued support for the various outdoor activity related applications including those at Zip World at Penrhyn Quarry, Bethesda and Llechwedd Quarry, Blaenau Ffestiniog which has also seen the development of Bounce Below and an application for various forms of visitor accommodation.
-These have proved to be very successful and have had a positive contribution on the local economy, particularly the development of associated small scale independent businesses such as holiday units, bunkhouses, outdoor pursuit activities, small scale retail/food all of which have helped establish Gwynedd and North East Wales as key destinations for outdoor activities. - 37.
+- Redevelopment and rationalisation of Bangor University Campus.
+Pre-application discussions are ongoing regarding future projects and a development team approach to the proposed Science and Technology Quarter, with enabling development having already been implemented. - Numerous housing schemes have been granted, a large percentage of which have been proposals brought forward by RSLs thus contributing positively to the availability of affordable housing in the County and the provision of extra-care housing. - Several large scale schemes have been approved such as new schools or large extensions, a hotel and several large scale extensions or refurbishments to existing business uses. - 38.
+There has been continued support for the various outdoor activity related applications including those at Zip World at Penrhyn Quarry, Bethesda and Llechwedd Quarry, Blaenau Ffestiniog.
+These have proved to be very successful and have had a positive contribution on the local economy, particularly the development of associated small scale independent businesses such as holiday units, bunkhouses, outdoor pursuit activities, small scale retail/food all of which have helped establish Gwynedd and North East Wales as key destinations for outdoor activities. - 39.
 Continued support has also been given to numerous tourist/economic schemes within the county enabling people to establish or expand other non 'major' but perhaps equally important ventures.
-These include hotels and other forms of visitor accommodation, local bakery, several micro-breweries and distillery, specialist rural enterprises, re-development of retail sites, expanding existing attractions, farm diversification all of which contribute positively to the local economy.
+These include various forms of visitor accommodation and attractions, specialist rural enterprises, small business units, re-development of retail sites and expanding existing attractions all of which contribute positively to the local economy.